 If you or a loved one has been charged with manslaughter, you are likely worried about the consequences that could follow a conviction.
 Your family may not be able to survive if you are sent away, and your career may be completely destroyed.
 Erika Valcarcel, Criminal Defense Lawyer, P.A. appreciates how devastating this type of charge can be.
 With years spent as both a prosecutor and a defender, Sarasota manslaughter attorney Erika Valcarcel is uniquely qualified and dedicated to protecting your freedom.
 By utilizing her experience on both sides of the courtroom, attorney Valcarcel can anticipate the prosecution’s strategy in order to craft a winning defense.

-Call (941) 363-7900 today to see how she can keep your record clean.
+Call (941) 363-7900 today to see how our Florida violent crimes lawyers can keep your record clean.

-Voluntary vs. Involuntary Manslaughter
+What’s the Difference Between Voluntary vs. Involuntary Manslaughter?

 In Florida, two forms of manslaughter are recognized: voluntary and involuntary.